alimagdye/note-app/README.md

 # note-app
 A feature-rich Node.js CLI and web-based application for managing notes.
-This app uses a JSON file (db.json) as its database and supports operations like adding, retrieving, filtering, removing, and viewing notes in a web browser.
+This app uses a JSON file (db.json) as its local database and supports operations like adding, retrieving, filtering, removing, and viewing notes in a web browser.
 ## Features

 - Add Notes: Create new notes with content and optional tags.